ONDC-Official/developer-docs/registry/Onboarding of Participants.md

     </body>
 </html>
 ```
-> *Note: Please use the illustrated html as-is and only replace `SIGNED_UNIQUE_REQ_ID` with your correspnding generated signature, specifically use single quotes `'` to hold the information*
+> *Note: Please use the illustrated html as-is and only replace `SIGNED_UNIQUE_REQ_ID` with your corresponding generated signature, specifically use single quotes `'` to hold the information*

 12. Configure developed /on_subscribe implementation to use enc_dec_private_key (generated in step 8) and ONDC public key to decrypt the challenge_string
 13. Create /subscribe request as follows